 Keep it to yourself

 Almost all social media posts may be used in family court, and lawyers are adept at finding online material that can help their client’s case.
-Social media activity that may be used in determining custody and/or visitation rights includes things like posts that show a parent deliberately trying to alienate a child from the other parent, as well as posts that shed light on potentially damaging attitudes, lifestyle choices, or even mental health concerns like anger management issues.
+Social media activity that may be used in determining custody and/or parenting time rights includes things like posts that show a parent deliberately trying to alienate a child from the other parent, as well as posts that shed light on potentially damaging attitudes, lifestyle choices, or even mental health concerns like anger management issues.

 Count to ten